-So what we have done is gotten six different lights from 300 to 400 watts most of them are what we would call alternative lighting.
-These comprise of LED's, ceramic metal halides and as well for reference a 400 Watt HPS.
-The lights tested in this test were: The LumiGrow Pro 325 LED, Black Dog 360-U LED Universal series, Fero LED 10 Spot from Spain, SunSystem LEC 315 Ceramic Metal Halide, Kind LED K3 L600, and again for reference the 400 Watt HID setup with a Hortilux 400W HPS and a Quantum 400W ballast and a YieldMaster 6 inch air cooled reflector from Sunlight Supply.
+This test measures performance of six different lights from 300 to 400 watts, most of them are what we would call alternative lighting.
+These are comprised of LED's, ceramic metal halides and, for reference, a 400 Watt HPS.
+The lights tested were The LumiGrow Pro 325 LED, Black Dog 360-U LED Universal series, Fero LED 10 Spot from Spain, SunSystem LEC 315 Ceramic Metal Halide, Kind LED K3 L600, and again for reference the 400 Watt HID setup with a Hortilux 400W HPS and a Quantum 400W ballast and a YieldMaster 6 inch air cooled reflector from Sunlight Supply.

-In addition to taking the spectroradiometer readings which give us that graph of the light spectrum we also took a 4 x 4 footprint and put the lights 24 inches above that footprint and made the footprint also have a 3 x 3, 2 x 2, and a 1 x 1 footprint within it and a center reading.
-And we measured within 33 points within that 4 x 4 to get a really good understanding what the intensity is of the light over that 4 x 4 and the points within it.
-And we have posted those for each individual light.
-A few notes for everyone: We hung the lights at 24 inches but some of these lights are really recommended for a smaller space like a 3 foot by 3 foot space.
-But we wanted to include the 4 x 4 because some people are doing that and we just wanted to see what the intensity would be like out there.
-For example the Black Dog LED they recommend hanging their light at 18 inches rather than 24 inches so you might get different readings by moving the light but we needed to hang all of the lights at the same height to compare apples to apples.
-Although, in the future, we might do a different style of testing with lights that are recommended for a certain size area such as a 3 x 3 and then test them as the manufacturer tells us the recommended heights for different coverage.
+In addition to taking the spectroradiometer readings which give us that graph of the light spectrum, we also took a 4 x 4-foot footprint and put the lights 24 inches above that footprint.
+Each light is also measured in 3 x 3, 2 x 2, and a 1 x 1 footprint within it, and a center reading.
+We measured within 33 points inside that 4 x 4 to get a really good understanding what the intensity of the light is over that space.
+Results are posted for each light.
+We hung the lights at 24 inches, although some are recommended for a smaller space, such as 3 x 3.
+We wanted to include the 4 x 4 because some people are doing that and we just wanted to see what the intensity would be.
+For example Black Dog LED recommended hanging its light at 18 inches rather than 24, so you might get different readings by moving the light.
+We needed to hang the lights at identical heights for a valid comparison.

-Along with that we also hooked up each light to a Kill-A-Watt Meter so we can read the wattage, amperage, voltage and hertz.
-This is coming from straight out of the wall because it is often a little bit different than what companies overtly state.
-We also with this information made our own ratio, we are calling the PAR/Watt Ratio, really what the Par/Watt ration is the sum of what the PAR was given with that 4 x 4 footprint divided by the watts the light is pulling from the wall.
+We also hooked up each light to a Kill-A-Watt Meter to read the wattage, amperage, voltage and hertz.
+Readings reflect power use at the wall, rather than what companies overtly state.
+We also with this information made our own ratio, which we call the PAR/Watt Ratio.
+The PAR/Watt ratio is the sum of what the PAR was with that 4 x 4 footprint, divided by the watts the light is pulling from the wall.
 With that ratio you can see relatively how efficient a light can be.
-But again that doesn't tell the whole story that is just there as another way to digest this information.
+Again, that doesn't tell the whole story; it’s presented as another way to digest all this information.

-Going over some quick analysis of this information, it looks like these lights are really good for different things.
-What we noticed was that the Black Dog LED had not so much intensity in the center were we have the graph average of PAR over 1 x 1 perimeter but it had really high PAR for the outer edges so what we noticed was it means that it was a little bit more consistent than some of the other lights.
+A quick analysis of this information indicates that these lights are really good for different things.
+The Black Dog LED had not so much intensity in the center, but it had really high PAR for the outer edges.
+It was a little more consistent than some of the other lights.

-You might see the Kind LED is the new LED to the market, and it was very intense over the center performed very well with the wattage it was putting out but didn't have quite the consistency of the coverage area.
-You'll see the 400W HPS with the way its reflector is made has a pretty good and consistent coverage area.
-And Then the Ceramic Metal Halide light also performs pretty well having the highest intensity with a fairly consistent coverage area (comes with a 3100k Ceramic MH bulb [flowering growth], but a 4200k Ceramic MH bulb is also available [vegetative growth].
-Another note is, it looks like we took the average of all the PAR over the 4 x 4 footprint and that can just give you a basis of really just how much intensity that is putting out over that 4 x 4 area.
+The Kind LED, a newer LED to the market, was very intense over the center.
+It performed very well with the wattage it was putting out but didn't have quite the consistency over the entire coverage area.
+And the 400W HPS, with the way its reflector is made, has good and consistent coverage.
+The Ceramic Metal Halide light also performs well, showing the highest intensity with a fairly consistent coverage area.
+The CMH light comes with a 3100k Ceramic MH bulb for flowering growth, but a 4200k Ceramic MH bulb is also available for vegetative growth.
+By taking the average of all the PAR over the 4 x 4 footprint, we try to give you a basis for really just how much intensity each light is putting out over that 4 x 4 area.

-Other than that we really wanted to make this information available so that you can purchase the best light for needs because we realize if you are going in a 2 x 2 versus a 4 x 4 you might purchase a different light after getting this information.
-We think this can give a better, more informed decision for getting a new light for your setup.
-Also there is much more that can be done with this information we just put it in a few different ways that can make it easy to interpolate what going on but we also included the raw data in a spreadsheet that you can download and you can use this information any which way, post it online make more graphs for other people that you think may be relevant or maybe show the story of the graphs and the spectrum in a different way.
+Read the information to help you purchase the best light for your needs.
+If you’re lighting a 2 x 2 space versus a 4 x 4, you might purchase a different light after studying our results.
+We hope this helps you reach a better, more informed decision for getting a new light for your setup.
+There is much more that can be done with this information; we tried to put it in a few different ways that make it easy to interpolate what’s going on under each light, but we included the raw data in a spreadsheet that you can download and use in any which way you choose, including posting it online, making graphs for other people you think could benefit, or just show the story of the graphs and the spectrum in a different way.

 300-400W Alternative Lighting Test Results PDF